tallforasmurf/CoBro/README.md

 * Strikethrough: an error occurred reading this comic.

+When the user clicks on a comic name in the list, the contents read from its URL are passed to the QWebView for rendering.
+(If there was an error reading the comic, an explanatory error message is generated and passed for display.)

+Rendering may take time if the comic links numerous ads and images, so a progress bar is displayed.

 Double-clicking a name opens a dialog to edit the name, URL, and update schedule.